 The International Classification of Diseases (ICD) is designed to promote international comparability in the collection, processing, classification, and presentation of mortality statistics.
 This includes providing a format for reporting causes of death on the death certificate.

 Published under various titles since 1900, the ICD is a numeric classification system that arranges diseases and injuries into groups according to established criteria.
 It is copyrighted by the World Health Organization (WHO), which owns and publishes the classification.
-The codes are revised approximately every 10 years by the WHO.
-Annual updates are published by the Centers for Medicare & Medicaid Services (CMS).
+WHO monitors annual updates and totally revises the codes approximately every 10 years.
+The ICD 11th revision is currently in process.